Booking and Planning a Special Event

 What are we looking for in a map?

-• Maps of park trails may be found at http://www.ebparks.org/parks or on internet map sites, such as Google maps
+- Maps of park trails may be found on our Regional Parks Maps page or on internet map sites, such as Google Maps or MapQuest

 Evidence of General Liability insurance Coverage in an amount not less than one million dollars ($1,000,000) combined single limit bodily injury and property damage for each occurrence is required.